 LEO satellites move across space and typically a single satellite will orbit the Earth in a period of 90 mins to 110 mins, referred to as the orbital period.
-Because of this, a user connecting to the satellite will only be in range of that satellite for a short period of time (up to 20 mins).
+Because of this, a user connecting to the satellite will only be in the range of that satellite for a short period of time (up to 20 mins).
 So, the average user will be connecting to multiple satellites during normal operation.
 Therefore, users of the system must be handed off to other satellites that come into range, in a similar manner to a person using a cell phone in a moving car and one base station in the cellular network handing off to another.
 This places strict requirements on how to steer the beams to maintain the best link to the most appropriate satellite.

 Another interesting evolution is how a satellite system maintains operation when it is out of range of a ground station.
 In Figure 1, we are showing some adverse weather that may affect the link speed to the ground station.
-Traditionally, satellites use bent pipe, which means the satellite must always find a link path to the Earth or some other means (aircraft) to serve as a hop back to another satellite in space, which could then be in range of a ground station.
-A new technique is through intersatellite links using optical or V and E band connections in space to link satellites.
+Traditionally, satellites use bent pipe, which means the satellite must always find a link path to the Earth or some other means (aircraft) to serve as a hop back to another satellite in space, which could then be in the range of a ground station.
+A new technique is through inter-satellite links using optical or V and E band connections in space to link satellites.

 Advances in User Terminal Up/Downconverters

 User terminals are driving significant levels of IC integration and Analog Devices is responding to this demand by leveraging the performance and integration capability of silicon process technology.
-These solutions require the highest level of IC integration to enable the smallest form factor radio terminal, while maintaining the lowest power consumption and a strict adherence to the optimal cost per radio.
+These solutions require the highest level of IC integration to enable the smallest form factor radio terminal while maintaining the lowest power consumption and strict adherence to the optimal cost per radio.